Scale your business with our modular plugins.

 Script 1: Mark Products as “Sold Individually” via Meta Fields

-This script enforces a rule where specific products (or variations) can only be purchased one at a time—no duplicates or multiple quantities in the cart.
-It’s particularly useful for:
+This script enforces a rule that specific products (or variations) can be purchased only one at a time—no duplicates or multiple quantities in the cart.
+It’s handy for:

 function ql_woocommerce_is_sold_individually( $return, $product ) {